 Isabel Usón Finkenzeller completed a Chemistry degree (1987) and Ph.
 D. (1992) in synthetic organometallic chemistry at the U. of Zaragoza.
 In November 1992, she joined Procter & Gamble as Product Research Scientist in Brussels, gaining insight into the science and management of industrial chemistry.
 She moved as HCM postdoc to the U. of Göttingen in 1994.
 She has developed methods for crystallography for 23 years, first within the group of Prof. Sheldrick FRS, author of SHELX, during her postdoctoral research and Habilitation (1994-2001) and as of July 2001 leading an emergent group.
 September 2003, she moved to Barcelona as ICREA Research Professor.
-Her work on structural chemistry and biology has led to over 135 publications.
-The software ARCIMBOLDO is the central output of her work.
-She is one of the seven members of the Maria de Maeztu Excellence Unit of Structural Biology at the IBMB-CSIC.
+Her work on structural chemistry and biology has led to over 175 publications.
+The software ARCIMBOLDO and SHELX are the central output of her work.
+She is Life Member of Clare Hall College (U. Cambridge).